MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 ### VM disks

 For all database server VMs, we recommend using Azure Premium Storage for consistent read/write latency.
-For production SAP systems, we recommend using [Managed Disks](/azure/virtual-machines/windows/managed-disks-overview) with Premium tier in all cases.
+We recommend using [Managed Disks](/azure/virtual-machines/windows/managed-disks-overview) with Premium tier in all cases.
 Managed disks ensure that the disks for VMs within an availability set are isolated to avoid single points of failure.

 For SAP application servers, including the Central Services VMs, you can use Azure Standard Storage to reduce cost, because application execution takes place in memory and disks are used for logging only.
 However, at this time, Standard Storage is only certified for unmanaged storage.
 Since application servers do not host any data, you can also use the smaller P4 and P6 Premium Storage disks to help minimize cost.